Hydraulic Motors vs Electric Motors for Operating Slurry Pumps

 Slurry Pump Motor Costs

-Yet electric motors can still cost more if there’s an emergency, such as an overload that causes a stall, as this type of event will destroy an electric model and necessitate full replacement.
+Yet electric motors can still cost more if there’s an emergency, such as an overload that causes a stall, as this type of event will destroy an electric model and necessitate a total replacement.
 The increased durability and better response to load changes offered by the hydraulic motor lower the expected replacement cost for the pump system over the long run.

 Slurry Pump Motor Size